The debate between IEM Vs Earbuds has been going on for decades. While both offer the same functionality, they have their pros and cons.

 - Voice assistant compatibility may not work with all devices.

 What Is The Cost Of Earbuds?

-Earbuds range from less than $25 to well above $1,000, according to our research.
+According to our research, earbuds range from less than $25 to well above $1,000.
 This can be especially true if you choose to go with a custom company that produces very finely crafted items in small batches.
-Earbuds tend to be more affordable than they are for most people.
+Earbuds are more affordable than they are for most people.

-In-Ear Monitors (IEMs for short) are also called in-ear headphones, earphones.
+In-Ear Monitors (IEMs) are also called in-ear headphones, earphones.
 While they look similar, in-ear monitors or IEMs are different from earbuds.
-Although they are often confused, there are some fundamental differences between IEMs and earbuds.
+Although they are often confused, some fundamental differences exist between IEMs and earbuds.

 These include where they fit in your ears and how they transmit sound to your ears and protect your hearing.
 Some IEMs have device controls and cables, but the average listener to music or call taker will not use IEMs.

-IEMs are a better choice than earbuds because they can be placed deeper into the ear and your ear canal.
-Earbuds don’t have the best hearing protection and can be detrimental to your hearing.
+IEMs are better than earbuds because they can be put deeper into the ear and ear canal.
+Earbuds don’t offer the best safety for your hearing and can even hurt it.

 How Well Do IEMs Fit?